fabulous-dev/FSharp.Android.Resource/README.md

 FSharp.Android.Resource
 --

+> [!IMPORTANT]
+> This library is no longer needed for .NET 8 and higher.
+> Please remove it from your projects when you migrate.

 MSBuild task to expose resources to F# Xamarin.Android / .NET Android projects up until .NET 7.

-This is no longer needed as of .NET 8 because the Resource.Designer.cs C# file has been replaced with the _Microsoft.Android.Resource.Designer assembly which works cross-language.
+### Why is it no longer needed for .NET 8 and higher?

+Starting .NET 8, F# Android projects work out of the box without the need for this library.

+Microsoft improved access to assets in your Android apps.
+They generate an assembly named `_Microsoft.Android.Resource.Designer` which contains all your Android assets, instead of silently injecting C# code into your F# projects.

 ### How to use